Universal strikes global licensing deal with B2B music streaming tech provider Tuned Global - Music Business Worldwide

 James Healy, SVP, Digital Strategy and Business Development, Universal Music Group, added: “We’re excited about the opportunities that will be created by this new global licensing agreement.

-“In expanding our partnership with Tuned Global, we are pleased to now integrate the licensing of UMG’s catalogue of recorded music into Tuned Global’s suite of technological solutions.
+“In expanding our partnership with Tuned Global, we are pleased to now integrate the licensing of UMG’s catalog of recorded music into Tuned Global’s suite of technological solutions.

 “This new way of working will help to enable ideas to be enhanced by UMG repertoire all over the world.”